oleksii-manzik/department-management-mini-system/README.md

 # Department Management Mini System (DMMS)

-*DMMS is made for EPAM Phyton Course Graduation Work*
+*DMMS is made for EPAM Python Course Graduation Work*

 To run this application you need:
 1. git clone this repo